morlandi/django-datatables-view/README.rst

 **⚠️ Current status of this project**

-This package has been renamed as `django-ajax-datatable` since v4.0.0, to avoid a conflict in PyPI.
+**This package has been renamed as `django-ajax-datatable` since v4.0.0, to avoid a conflict in PyPI, and moved to https://github.com/morlandi/django-ajax-datatable**.
 You might want to switch to the new project https://github.com/morlandi/django-ajax-datatable for possibile future improvements; however, all releases published in the current repo will rest in place forever.